jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 The number of transactions decreased by ~ 40% whenever tracing was enabled.

-This should not be a surprise in this set to tests.
-The tracing level made little difference in the output.
+The high cost of enabling Oracle tracing should not be a surprise in this set to tests.
+As with previous tests, the tracing level made little difference in the output.

 There was no spare capacity on the server, so any extra tasks, such as writing trace files, was going to come at the expense of other processes.